 Give yourself some time and space to process what has happened and what your husband has told you about the affair.
 If you have children and don’t want to disrupt their lives until it is absolutely necessary, ask your husband to sleep in another room.
 If you don’t have kids to consider, or you just can’t bear to be under the same roof with him, ask him to leave.
 He’s the guilty one, so he should be the one to go and give you the space you need to work out whether you want to try to save the marriage.
 Don’t put any pressure on yourself to make a quick decision about the future of your relationship.
 What you choose to do will affect the rest of your life, happiness, and emotional and mental health.

 Don’t blame yourself if your husband is cheating.
 Even if you may have contributed in some way to the deterioration of your relationship, you are not to blame for his act of betrayal.
 Decide whether you can move on from the betrayal.
 Consider what is right for your children, but put your own happiness and Sense of Self first.

-Sarah Cook Ruggera, is a Licensed Marriage and Family Therapist who specializes in working with Couples.
-She has expertise in Affair and Infidelity Recovery as she helps couples acquire the necessary tools and learn the needed process to move forward in redeveloping trust.
-Sarah Ruggera’s expertise enables the person who had the affair to demonstrate more appropriate behavior toward the Hurt Partner so that the Hurt Partner can determine whether or not they want to stay with that partner long term.
+Affair Recovery enables the person who had the affair to demonstrate more appropriate behavior toward the Hurt Partner and share insight as to why he made a bad decision.
+The statement, “I’m sorry” isn’t Affair Recovery.
+Behavioral changes enables the Hurt Partner determine whether or not they want to stay with that partner long term.